Litfest International Fiction Book Club

 Litfest’s international programme is funded by the Jan Michalski Foundation.

 About the Book Club

 Every month the Litfest International Book Club meets to discuss some of the best works of contemporary fiction in translation, creating a series of friendly sessions with the aim of discovering what’s new and exciting in international literature.
-And we will make a point of choosing paperback books that are easy to find in libraries and bookshops.
+We talk about which books tor read among ourselves and make a point of choosing books that are available in paperback and eBook so that they are easy to find in libraries and bookshops.

-Due to the current situation, meetings of the Litfest International Fiction Book Club are held online.
+Meetings of the Litfest International Fiction Book Club are held online.
 If you would like to join us virtually by Zoom, please email Bill Swainson (email@example.com) who will send you the joining details for each meeting.